Your source for sound repeaters and more.

 I can understand your confusion and hopefully this will help…..Okay, you have three types of repeaters, Looping, Single Channel, and 4 Channel Repeater.

 The Looping Repeateris just that, a repeater that continuously plays the same sound track over and over again.
-We can make it with a pause of silence and then repeat again or just continuously play a looping track with no pause (can be very annoying).
-You can even have the looping repeater play several different spiels with a pause (silence) in between each soundtrack up to 8 minutes long before it repeats back to the first track again (Food joints and Ticket booth specials).
+We can make it with a pause of silence and then repeat again or just continuously play a looping track with no pause.
+You can even have the looping repeater play several different spiels with a pause (silence) in between each soundtrack up to 8 minutes long before it repeats back to the first track again (food joints and Ticket booth specials).
 By the way, this is how the Carousel music looping repeater works..
 It plays up to eight (8) minutes of carousel music and then reverts back to the first song.

-The Single Track Repeateris a single track repeater that is triggered with a single push of a button or by adding a block switch under your start button on your ride.
+The Single Track Repeateris a single track repeater that is triggered with a single push of a button.
 We can make it with a pause of silence and then continue to play.
 It will have only one soundtrack up to 8 minutes long.
 Great for kiddy rides.
-Just have your ride operator push the button when starting the ride.
+Just have your ride operator push the button when starting the ride or we can send you instructions to connect derectly to your start button on your ride.
 The soundtrack is timed to the mili-second (TC-Time Code).
 It will give the ending spiel automatically.
 This will leave your ride operator to mainly focus on the riders and ride controls.
 If your ride start button has a dry set of contacts (no power) on the start button block, you can connect the repeater derectly to the start button of the ride.
 This will guarantee that the safety spiel is always activated.

 All three units can be used for both rides and games.
 The looping repeater is like a barker; calling guest to buy food products, come play a game or ride a ride.
 F1 (first button) on a 4 channel repeater can do the same task.
 The only difference is that the operator would have to push the button a number of times he/she would want to call (barker) guests over to buy, play or ride.
 The remaining buttons, (F2, F3, F4) on a 4 channel repeater, can egg-on the patron.
 Here is how it works….
 F1: calls the patron over to buy a food product, play the game, or ride the ride.
 F2: Buy a different food product, start of the game, or safety message for rides F3: Buy a different food product, Eggs on the patron during the game (“Come on!
 You can do it!”) or a safety message during a ride (“Remember, please remain seated during the course of your ride!” or “Your ride is coming to an end.
 Remain seated please with your seatbelt fastened”) F4: Buy a different food product, End of game (“Ladies and gentlemen we have a winner!)
 Or ride (“It is now safe to exit.
 Thank you for riding”)

 The Single button repeater is a little like both Looping and 4 Channel repeaters combined.
 It uses a single push of the button to activate.
 Like the Looping Repeater, it has only one track up to 8 minutes long.
 Like the 4 channel repeater, it can play the starting safety spiel, music and naration in the middle and end with an ending safety spiel.
-All we need is the time from when it starts to when it stops.
 These repeaters have a wide variety of uses.
 We have built them for rides, games, ticket booths, and food carts.
 We have even built repeaters of sound effects on rides and games.

 As for power, all three run off of a standard household 110 volt ac outlet or car battery (12 volts dc).
 All three repeaters have a 24 watt amplifier built-in and can drive a speaker (4 ohms max) and also connect to any amplifier for even a louder sound.
 It all depends on the application.
 Ticket booths and food joints are fine without an external amp.
 Even some of your small kiddy rides can use just the repeater and speaker itself.
 However, If your joint is next to a large ride or another joint that is very load, you may want to invest in a external amplifier and speakers.
 It’s totally up to you….
 Just tell us how you want your repeater wired.